-Here is an excerpt from the Industrial Fastener Institute's Standards Book:

-Thread galling seems to be the most prevalent with fasteners made of stainless steel, aluminum, titanium and other alloys which self-generate an oxide surface film for corrosion protection.
+Here is an excerpt from the Industrial Fastener Institute's Standards Book: Thread galling seems to be the most prevalent with fasteners made of stainless steel, aluminum, titanium and other alloys which self-generate an oxide surface film for corrosion protection.
 During fastener tightening, as pressure builds between the contacting and sliding thread surfaces, protective oxides are broken, possibly wiped off and interface metal high points shear or lock together.
 This cumulative clogging-shearing-locking action causes increasing adhesion.
 In the extreme, galling leads to seizing - the actual freezing together of the threads.
 If tightening is continued, the fastener can be twisted off or its threads ripped out.

 During minor galling, the fastener can still be removed, but in severe cases of galling, a strong bond between the bolt and nut can prevent removal of fasteners.
-Unfortunately, little is known on how to control it, but here are two ways to minimize this effect:

-Decreasing installation RPM speed will cause less friction and decrease heat generation.
+Unfortunately, little is known on how to control it, but here are two ways to minimize this effect: Decreasing installation RPM speed will cause less friction and decrease heat generation.
 Lubrication used prior to assembly can dramatically reduce or eliminate galling.
 Recommended lubricants should contain higher amounts of molybdenum disulfide, such as graphite which is very commonly used as a solid lubricant or special anti-galling lubricants sold by chemical companies.

-We provide an anti-seize compound stick called "Thread Magic" (shown in picture below) with all of our antennas and strongly encourage you to use it to reduce the aggravation of galling.
-The Thread Magic stick is fantastic-you can get plenty of anti-seize on the fastener without getting it on your hands!
+We provide an anti-seize compound stick called "Thread Magic" with all of our antennas and strongly encourage you to use it to reduce the aggravation of galling.
+Nylock nuts are no exception-apply the anti-seize on fastemers that use Nylock nuts as well.
+The Thread Magic stick is fantastic and is good for all metal fastener use-and, you can get plenty of anti-seize on the fastener without getting it on your hands!